19th Century Woodblock E-hon book

 An immense amount of time and energy went into each and every one of the E-hon books.
 They are 4 and 3/4″ wide, and seven inches tall.
 Each of them is a fascinating, labor-intensive piece of art.

 Please be aware, each book is about 150 years old and is well worn, having been ready by many, many people of that day and age.
-None of the E-hon are perfect or pristine; some even have worm holds.
+None of the E-hon are perfect or pristine; some even have worm holes.
 But they are in pretty good condition for their age.

 Perfect for that person in your life who loves Japan, and thinks they have everything.